 Compora’s comment brings up another point about a New Year’s kiss: It should be consensual.
 (So should any kiss, for that matter!)
 A new calendar year does not give anyone kissing carte blanche.
 No matter how much you want or think you deserve good luck in the new year, that’s never a valid reason to make another person feel uncomfortable.

-But for those who are into it, a New Year’s kiss can come with another benefit, according to Laurel House, an eharmony relationship expert.
-“The point of the kiss is about making connections—both physical and emotional,” she tells Reader’s Digest.
-“The kiss at midnight is said to strengthen that bond, which is where the superstition comes in.
+According to eharmony relationship expert Laurel House, “the point of the kiss is about making connections—both physical and emotional.
+[For a couple], the kiss at midnight is said to strengthen that bond, which is where the superstition comes in.
 If a couple doesn’t kiss at midnight, people believe that their bond is not as strong and could fail in the year to come.”
-Whether you’re happily hooked up or not, these New Year’s quotes will put you in the right mindset for 2022—and these New Year’s makeup ideas will help you sparkle in the new year.

 - World History Encyclopedia: “Saturnalia”